janbrasna/protocol/README.md

 Mozilla can use to build an on-brand website.

 If you’re interested in using Protocol on your project, let us know and we can help you.
-You can find us in #protocol-design-system on Mozilla’s Slack (for Mozillians) or in #protocol-design-system on [Matrix](https://chat.mozilla.org/) (open to the public).
+You can find us in #design-systems or #www on Mozilla’s Slack (for Mozillians) or in #protocol-design-system on [Matrix](https://chat.mozilla.org/) (open to the public).
 Also feel free to
 [file an issue on GitHub](https://github.com/mozilla/protocol/issues).